 Sir William Crichton, the keeper of Edinburgh Castle had custody of the young James at the time, but Sir Alexander Livingstone kidnapped the King and carried him off to Stirling.
 Joan Beaufort tried to acquire some protection for herself and her son by marrying James Stewart, known as the Black Knight of Lorne but Livingstone abducted her also.
 Parliament demanded that he release both the Queen and her son.
 Livingstone and Crichton then allied and turned on the Douglases.

 William, the young Earl of Douglas, was extremely fond of the young James and a strong bond of affection existed between the pair.
 Livingstone and Crichton, jealous of his influence, falsely accused Douglas of plotting to take the throne for himself.
 Hatching a plot to remove him permanently, they invited him and his brother to dine with them and James at Edinburgh.
 On arrival at what was later termed as 'the Black Dinner' they were treacherously dragged outside and beheaded.
 The young and sensitive James wept bitterly for his friend but was humiliatingly impotent to prevent his murder.

-King James was married to Mary of Gueldres on 3rd July, 1449 at Holyrood Abbey, Edinburgh.
-It was to be a happy marriage which produced seven children, including the future James III.
+King James was married to Mary of Guelders on 3rd July 1449 at Holyrood Abbey, Edinburgh.
+It was to be a happy marriage that produced seven children, including the future James III.

 In 1460, James involved himself in the English dynastic struggle, the Wars of the Roses, placing his weight behind the Lancastrians, his mother, Joan Beaufort's family, and hoping for some personal gain, he attempted to recover Roxburgh, one of the last Scottish Castles held by the English since the Wars of Independence.